lizruonan/Local-Research-QA-M1mac-langchain/README.md

 This project aims to build a local QA system for scientific research based on Retrieval-Augmented Generalization (RAG) framework.
 Using LangChain and a locally deployed LLaMA model, the system retrieves relevant content from selected research documents (such as PDFs) to generate accurate and context-aware responses.

 ## Hardware Requirement:
+🍎 Apple Silicon

-🍎 M1 Mac with 16GB RAM
+Memory >= 16GB RAM

 ## Quick Start:
 To get started with the QA system, you will need to: